 While most companies provide accommodations for individuals with food allergies or dietary restrictions, it is recommended to contact them to confirm.

 The more I travel, the more I prefer to have fewer included dinners for two reasons.
-First, as someone who follows a mainly vegetarian diet, with the occasional seafood dish, tour dinners are sometimes a gamble.
+First, as someone who follows a mainly vegetarian diet, with the occasional seafood dish, the tour dinners are sometimes a gamble.
 I would rather check out local vegetarian restaurants or eateries with good vegetarian options.
 Secondly, sometimes, after a long day of sightseeing, I enjoy a low-key meal to unwind; a quiet café or pizzeria is my ideal way to end the night!

-Other Points to Consider
+Other Tour Factors to Consider

 Group Size